-The interstitial water profiles document increasing downhole sediment diagenesis at Site 1165.
-Sulfate values decrease linearly from 30 to 2 mM in the interval from 0 to 150 mbsf, but increases occur in ammonium (20-384 μM), phosphate (3-10 μM), and alkalinity (3-8 mM) throughout the same interval because of destruction of organic matter.
-Ammonium increases (to 800 μM), phosphate decreases (to 0), and alkalinity decreases linearly (to 1 mM at 999 mbsf) throughout the interval from 150 to 400 mbsf.
-Concentrations of dissolved silica increase from 522 μM at the seafloor to a maximum of 1000 μM at 200 mbsf and reflect the dissolution of abundant siliceous microfossils.
+The interstitial water profiles document downhole sediment diagenesis at Site 1165.
+Sulfate values decrease linearly from 30 to 2 mM in the interval from 0 to 150 mbsf, but increases occur in ammonium (20 to 384 μ M), phosphate (3 to 10 μ M) and alkalinity (3 to 8 mM) throughout the same interval because of destruction of organic matter.
+Ammonium increases (to 800 μ M), phosphate decreases (to 0), and alkalinity decreases linearly (to 1 mM at 999 mbsf) throughout the interval from 150 to 400 mbsf.
+Concentrations of dissolved silica increase from 522 μ M at the seafloor to a maximum of 1000 μ M at 200 mbsf and reflect the dissolution of abundant siliceous microfossils.
 Silica values decrease from 400 to 999 mbsf.
 The theoretical opal-A/opal-CT transition is at ~600 mbsf, based on measured downhole temperatures.
 A strong seismic reflection is observed at this depth.
 Below 150 mbsf, calcium and magnesium values correlate inversely, which suggests diagenetic control and an unidentified Ca-rich lithology below the drilled section.
-A decrease in potassium values below 50 mbsf and an increase in fine-grained K-feldspar, identified by XRD measurements, suggests an authigenic origin for the K-feldspars.
+A decrease in potassium values below 50 mbsf and an increase in fine-grained K-feldspar, identified by XRD measurements, suggests an authigenic origin for feldspars.

-Hydrocarbon gas contents of cores are low (<400 ppmv) within the sulfate reduction zone down to ~150 mbsf (Fig. F26).
-Below 150 mbsf, methane increases rapidly and reaches values of 20,000-40,000 ppmv between 270 and 700 mbsf, and 40,000-100,000 ppmv from 700 to 970 mbsf.
+Hydrocarbon gas contents of cores are low (<400 ppmv) within the sulfate reduction zone down to ~150 mbsf (Fig. 26).
+Below 150 mbsf, methane increases rapidly and reaches values of 20,000 to 40,000 ppmv between 270 and 700 mbsf, and 40,000-100,000 ppmv from 700 to 970 mbsf.
 These headspace gas measurements indicate only the residual gas in the pore water of cores after outgassing upon retrieval to the surface.
-The gas concentrations are equivalent to ~8-35 mM dissolved methane when adjusted for sample size variation, density, and porosity.
+The gas concentrations are equivalent to ~8 to 35 millimoles per liter (mM) dissolved CH_4 when adjusted for sample size variation, density, and porosity.
 Cores deeper than 700 mbsf may contain more gas because of increased lithification and retarded outgassing.
 Ethane is present in headspace gas samples deeper than 157 mbsf, and the C_1/C_2 value shows the expected decrease with depth for the observed geothermal gradient at this site (secant temperature gradient of 43.6°C/km).
-OC contents of Site 1165 sediments are low (0.1-0.8 wt%), except for high OC (1.8-2 and 1.3 wt%) beds at 122 and 828 mbsf (Fig. F26).
+OC contents of Hole 1165 sediments are low (0.1 to 0.8 wt%), except for high organic carbon (1.8-2 and 1.3 wt%) beds at depths of 122 and 828 mbsf (Fig. 26).
 Cores from within the gas hydrate stability zone (seafloor to 460 mbsf) were examined immediately upon recovery, but no hydrates were observed.

 Acoustic velocities and shear-strength measurements increase as a result of normal compaction (in the upper 500 mbsf) and diagenesis (with a greater effect below 600 mbsf).
-Horizontal downhole P-wave velocities increase abruptly at 114 mbsf from ~1535 to 1575 m/s and then linearly from 114 to 603 mbsf.
-Other significant downhole P-wave velocity increases occur at 692 mbsf, at 800 mbsf (to 2660 m/s), and 960 mbsf (to 2840 m/s).
+Horizontal P-wave velocities increase abruptly at 114 mbsf from ~1535 to 1575 m/s and then linearly from 114 to 603 mbsf.
+Other significant P-wave velocity increases occur at 692 mbsf, at 800 mbsf (to 2660 m/s), and 960 mbsf (to 2840 m/s).
 These abrupt increases are observed as reflections on seismic data.

 Hole 1165C was logged with a single pass of the triple combo tool from 176 to 994 mbsf and a single pass of the sonic tool from 176 to 580 mbsf.
-Total gamma-ray and bulk-density log traces covary, suggesting that lower-density diatom-bearing strata are present throughout the hole.
+Total gamma-ray and bulk-density log traces covary, suggesting that diatom-bearing strata (lower density) are present throughout the hole.
 The boundary between lithostratigraphic Units II and III at 305 mbsf is marked by a large fluctuation in total gamma-ray values, which suggests a shift in clay content at the boundary.
-The distinct silica- and calcite-cemented intervals observed in the cores are marked by inflections in most log traces.
+The distinct silica- and calcite-cemented intervals observed in the cores are marked by peaks in most log traces.